In just one hour a day, you can completely change your life by focusing on financial literacy!

 Even though I wanted all of these great things, I was oblivious to what that actually meant from a financial standpoint.
-I had always been a fair saver, but of course, in my younger years, I bought things I shouldn’t have (without even knowing it).
+I had always been a decent saver, but of course, in my younger years, I bought things I shouldn’t have (without even knowing it).
 I bought a brand new car, clothes I wouldn’t really wear, a gym membership I hardly used, and a condo.
-My savings were measly, but I didn’t know any better, I thought I was doing a good job putting $50 into an IRA.
+My savings were measly, but I didn’t know any better, I thought I was doing a good job putting $50 a month into an IRA.

 I was part of the problem, not even knowing I was in trouble.
 Oblivious to missed opportunities to set myself up for success.
 I don’t want that for you!
 If you’re reading this now, you haven’t given up hope of changing your life for the better!
 You are here to learn, map out your goals and get going on achieving you and your family’s dreams!

 At the highest, my husband and I were $17K in debt, living in my mother in law’s basement, trying to save money to buy a house so we could finally start a family.
 I wasn’t working as I was trying to completely switch career paths which made it even harder for us to not only stop the bleeding but to save for a home.
 I started as a “beginning budgeter“, a newbie, I was spending only $60 a week for groceries for 2.5 people (my mother in law would eat dinners with us), but I wanted more from life.